-ABOUT THE NYLEN SCHOOL OF NURSING
+ABOUT THE NYLEN SCHOOL OF NURSING AND HEALTH SCIENCES

-The Nylen School of Nursing (NSN) demonstrates more than 40 years of providing excellent nursing education, yielding over 1,000 highly sought after graduates with various degrees and certification levels.
+The Nylen School of Nursing and Health Sciences demonstrates more than 40 years of providing excellent nursing education, yielding over 1,000 highly sought after graduates with various degrees and certification levels.

 The BSN program began in 1973 and also offers an online RN-BSN completion program.
 Following numerous requests from alumni and stakeholders, the graduate nursing program started in 2015.
-The graduate nursing program offers three specialty tracks: Clinical Nurse Leader, Family Primary Care Nurse Practitioner, and Adult Gerontology Primary Care Nurse Practitioner, at the MSN and DNP degree levels.
-A post-master's certificate is also offered in all three tracks.
-In 2019, the NSN began offering a Doctor of Nursing Practice (DNP) degree and a post-master's DNP degree in Direct Patient Care for APRNs Leadership track and a Transformative Leadership track.
+The graduate nursing program offers four specialty tracks: Clinical Nurse Leader, Family Primary Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, and Adult Gerontology Acute Care Nurse Practitioner, at the MSN degree levels.
+A post-master's certificate is also offered in all four tracks.
+In 2019, the NSN began offering a Doctor of Nursing Practice (DNP) degree in Direct Patient Care for APRNs and a Transformative Leadership track for non-APRNs.